top of page

 old sponsorship model vs new model

 So what happens when we move away from major events?
+What happens to:

 • local tournaments